Original Issuance Date: July 1975

 Institutions are encouraged to consider making opportunities available for short term post graduate study to: revitalize existing expertise, acquire familiarity with new analytical skills, develop a working knowledge of new methodologies, acquire familiarity with learning approaches for new clientele (learning contracts, competency based education, self-paced instruction modules, assessment, credit by examination, cooperative education, etc.), evaluate interdisciplinary approaches to problem solving education, etc. Further, institutions are encouraged to make opportunities available for faculty retraining to expand existing faculty expertise and institutional program flexibility.

-The approaches to this area are several and could utilize existing system resources; e.g., post graduate summer or semester coursework; special course audits, retraining leaves of absence; faculty exchanges designed for new program experience, special work with the Extended Degree Programs network; intra-consortial appointment opportunities; temporary or permanent joint appointments with other institutions, Extension, etc.; special work arrangements with other agencies in the public sector or firms in the private or program within the UW System or an institution, program, agency or firm outside the System, the arrangements would have to be negotiated to the mutual satisfaction of the affected institutions.
+The approaches to this area are several and could utilize existing system resources; e.g., post graduate summer or semester coursework; special course audits, retraining leaves of absence; faculty exchanges designed for new program experience; intra-consortial appointment opportunities; temporary or permanent joint appointments with other institutions, etc.; special work arrangements with other agencies in the public sector or firms in the private or program within the UW System or an institution, program, agency or firm outside the System, the arrangements would have to be negotiated to the mutual satisfaction of the affected institutions.

 D. Contingency Provisions: